JanZChlumu/Kids-Semaphore/README.md

 * [Capacity button] (https://www.aliexpress.com/item/TTP223-Module-Capacitive-Touch-Switch-Button-Self-Lock-Key-Module-2-5-5-5V/32709015595.html?spm=a2g0s.9042311.0.0.27424c4d5RztuN)

 ## IR description
 For decoding IR was used arduino library [IRLremote](https://github.com/NicoHood/IRLremote/blob/master/Readme.md) in mode _CHashIR_.
-Joystick transmitter has not standard Tx format, that means, with different libraries, differend results will be obtained.
+Joystick transmitter has not standard Tx format, that means, _with different libraries, differend results will be obtained_.
+It's recomended to test receiveing data on your transmitter.
+For this situation is designed macro for debug
+> #define DEBUG //Comment this for stop debuging

+Joystick has two modes A or B. Lever has 4 states.
+- UP
+  - Tip position (stop the train)
+  - Long hold (run the train)
+- DOWN
+  - Tip position (stop the train)
+  - Long hold (run the train)

-Joystick has two modes A or B. With given library was received folowing datagrams.
+ With given library was received folowing datagrams.

 **Mode A**

 |Rx data|UP tip	   |UP long   |	DOWN tip  |	DOWN long |